TTTTTTedder/ECS150_Project2/REPORT.md

 ## Purpose

    The goal of this project is to implement a basic user-level thread

    library for Linux, which provides a complete interface for applications

    to create and run independent threads concurrently.

 ## Design Choices

-* phrase 1 **Queue**
+* Phase 1 **Queue**

    Queue is the very basic and most important data structure in this

    project.
-We choose to implement the queue by designing a
+We chose to implement the queue by designing a

    linked-list with the FIFO (First In First Out) rule.